 The Undergraduate Admission Committee considers the total profile of a prospective student.
 Transfer students' recommended criteria for automatic admission include a cumulative college grade point average (GPA) of 2.50.
-For the Adult Accelerated Program, students with 24 or more hours of transferable credits must have a college GPA of 2.50 or higher.
+For the FLEX Program, students with 24 or more hours of transferable credits must have a college GPA of 2.50 or higher.

 Anyone wishing to transfer to Spalding University from another college or university must submit the following documents to the Admissions Office:

 * Official transcripts are those sent directly to Spalding from the issuing institution.
 Any transcript marked "issued to student" or any transcript that is hand delivered by the student is not considered an official transcript.
 Faxed transcripts are not considered official transcripts.

 Declaration of Previous College Attendance: Applicants must declare all previous college attendance.
 Applicants who fail to disclose previous college attendance on the application for admission and/or who fail to submit transcripts are subject to denial or cancellation of admission or dismissal from the University.